 For the most effective learning to take place, modules for D&I first immerse learners in a realistic scenario simply to observe a colleague exhibiting non-inclusive behavior.
 Then, they participate in an interactive, face-to-face conversation with that colleague to discuss why non-inclusive behavior is out of line with the company’s core values.
 The learner discovers how to stand up to and counter biases in a constructive way.

-While there are dozens of soft skills needed to be successful in the workplace, not all of them are meant to be taught in VR.
-It is not a “magic bullet.”
-But for difficult conversations, feedback, empathy and diversity & inclusion, enterprise L&D leaders are finding that Immersive Learning outperforms just about anything else out there.
+While there are dozens of soft skills to teach soft skills to employees that are needed to be successful in the workplace, not all of them are meant to be taught in VR.
+VR workplace training is not a “magic bullet.”
+But for difficult conversations, feedback, empathy, and diversity & inclusion, enterprise L&D leaders are finding that Immersive Learning outperforms just about anything else out there in providing soft skills training for employees.